PostHog/posthog.com/contents/product-engineers/what-is-user-stickiness.md

 This means that 50% of your monthly active users use your product every day.
 The higher the number the better.
 So a DAU/MAU ratio of 70% is better than a DAU/MAU ratio of 60% and so on.

 A blunt measure of DAU/MAU can make a great headline figure – but it hides a lot of nuance.
-And this is where HAU, WAU, MAU, QUA and YAU come in.
+And this is where HAU, WAU, MAU, QAU and YAU come in.

 ### Are you a HAU, DAU, WAU, MAU, QAU, or YAU?